rgehrsitz/Pulsar/docs/Project-Status.md

 8. **Repository Cleanup**
    - Completed transition from Runtime library to Templates approach

+9. **Documentation Updates**
+   - Updated all markdown files to reflect the current state of the system
+   - Ensured consistent terminology and references across all documents
+   - Added detailed AOT deployment instructions for different platforms
+   - Added examples of common rule patterns and best practices, including object value support
+   - Updated Examples/README.md with version control best practices
+   - Enhanced Rules-Engine.md with template-based compilation process details
    - Removed all generated output directories from version control
    - Updated .gitignore to exclude all output directories
    - Created comprehensive README files for Examples directory